Tencent to limit play time for children amid online game addiction worries

 3 Min Read

-HONG KONG (Reuters) - Tencent Holdings Ltd, China's biggest gaming and social media firm by revenue, said it would limit play time for some young users of "Honour of Kings" from Tuesday, amid claims that children were getting addicted to the popular mobile game.
+HONG KONG, July 3 (Reuters) - Tencent Holdings Ltd , China's biggest gaming and social media firm by revenue, said it would limit play time for some young users of "Honour of Kings" from Tuesday, amid claims that children were getting addicted to the popular mobile game.

 Parents and teachers have complained that children were becoming addicted to the multiplayer online battle game, which, according to the company, has more than 200 million users, making it the world's most popular game of its kind.